ThiagoFullStack/Palpite-Box/Readme.md

 ## 📁 Layout:

-Criamos o layout utilizando o VS Code.
-Você pode encontrar o arquivo [aqui](https://code.visualstudio.com/).
+We created the layout using VS Code.
+You can find the file [aqui](https://code.visualstudio.com/).

-## 🏆 Colocando em produção:
+## 🏆 Putting into production:

 SHEET_CLIENT_EMAIL=client email do service credential.